-The black slab on the beach at Ayr, next to the harbour mouth, which indicates the western end of the River Ayr Walk.
+The black slab on the beach at Ayr which is the western end of the River Ayr Walk.

-The construction and bridge to the left of the photo are the start of the walk.
+The construction and bridge to the left of this photo are the start of the walk.

 From closer in you can see that it's made of wooden panels and seems to be

 In fact, although the signboard has been added - you can see the back of it just